medbioumu/SCCOT_TSR/TCGA_SCCOT/README.txt

-The representative TSR regions from the invasive tumor front of whole slide images from TCGA SCCOT.
+The representative TSR regions from the invasive tumor front of whole slide images in the TCGA SCCOT cohort.